SelsabeelA/SelsabeelA/README.md

 ###

-<p align="left">I'm a senior computer science student from 🇸🇩 in Cairo University.<br><br>- 🔭 I’m working as a Data Scientist at noQ. <br>- 📚 I'm currently learning numerical analysis and data scraping. <br>- 🐹 I really like hamsters!</p>
+<p align="left">I'm a senior computer science AI student from 🇸🇩 in Cairo University.<br><br>- 🔭 I’m working as a Data Scientist at noQ. <br>- 📚 I'm currently learning numerical analysis and data scraping. <br>- 🐹 I really like hamsters!</p>

 ###